Colleen Hardwick: Political career

-Stance on housing
+Stances on housing and upzoning

-Hardwick opposes increases in housing supply.
-She has argued without evidence that upzonings and greater density have greatly exacerbated Vancouver's housing affordability crisis.
-She has argued that increased tax revenue through boosted housing supply is akin to a Ponzi scheme.
+Hardwick opposes upzoning to increase land inflation.
+She has argued that upzonings and greater density have greatly exacerbated Vancouver's housing affordability crisis, and that increasing revenue through boosted housing supply is akin to a Ponzi scheme.

-In 2019, Hardwick voted against allowing a 5-storey apartment building (where one-fifth of the units were below market rates) in Kitsilano, arguing "why are we promoting development to the detriment of our residents?"
+In 2019, Hardwick voted against allowing construction of a 5-storey apartment building in Kitsilano, citing concerns raised by the neighbors of the proposed building.

 In 2022, she voted against a major rezoning plan for the Broadway corridor that permitted 40 storey mixed-use developments near SkyTrain stations, as well as the replacement of older, small 10-unit buildings with 15-20 storey buildings.
 She argued the added housing supply would lead to increased house prices.
 During her 2022 election campaign, she campaigned on spending $500 million toward building co-op housing and on creating neighbourhood-specific zoning plans.

-In 2023, Hardwick opposed proposals to allow for denser housing developments (such as sixplexes) in Vancouver as unnecessary, noting that "Vancouver already has the possibility for more housing under existing policies," under which almost every lot in the city is already eligible to have a main house, a basement suite and a laneway house on it.
+In 2023, Hardwick opposed proposals to allow for denser housing developments (such as sixplexes) in Vancouver as unnecessary, saying that "Vancouver already has the possibility for more housing under existing policies," under which almost every lot in the city is already eligible to have a main house, a basement suite and a laneway house on it.

-In 2022, as a city councillor during a re-zoning hearing for a 12-tower housing project by MST Development Corporation (a partnership of the Musqueam Indian Band, Squamish Nation and Tsleil-Waututh Nation) on land owned by it and Canada Lands Company (a federal crown corporation), Hardwick questioned the suitably of the height of the buildings before voting in favour of the re-zoning.
+In 2022, as a city councillor during a re-zoning hearing for a 12-tower housing project by MST Development Corporation (a partnership of the Musqueam Indian Band, Squamish Nation and Tsleil-Waututh Nation) on land owned by it and Canada Lands Company (a federal crown corporation), Hardwick asked the question "How do you reconcile Indigenous ways of being with 18-storey high-rises?"
+Hardwick voted in favour of the re-zoning, commenting, "It is moving forward in the exact right direction that reconciliation was intended to be."